T.TAO

 MetalView

-Then create a minimal window in ContentView.swift.
+Then create a simplest window in ContentView.swift.

 Renderer Class